 Avocado Chocolate Pudding

-- 2 ripe medium avocados , peeled and chopped
+- 2 medium ripe avocados , peeled, pitted and chopped

-Blend all ingredients, until smooth, in a blender, food processor or using a hand held mixer.
-Serve immediately, or chill first.
+- Blend all ingredients, until smooth, in a blender, food processor or using a hand held mixer.
+Serve immediately, or chill first (recommended).

 - Cover tightly and store in the fridge for up to 4 days.

 - You can freeze this pudding for an icy treat.